grayTurtle01/recipes/README.md

 You can create a menu.
 The menu is composed by  three recipes. one from breakfast, another for the meal and another for the dinner.
+The author of the day-menu can edit that menu.

 ![menus](https://res.cloudinary.com/dqxtoises/image/upload/v1640382414/menus_kmskjv.png)